 If you’ve been following this site for a while, you may remember this cardigan in black being a long time “Best Option” for the QoS Tom Ford.
-At least until it sold out a few months ago.
-However, the Dark Blue version is a solid affordable alternative for the McQueen cardigan and sizes small to XXL are still available.
+The Dark Blue version is also a solid affordable alternative for the McQueen cardigan and sizes small to XXL are available.
 The fabric is a 40% cotton/40% viscose/20% polyamide blend.
-These used to be available on the U.S. Amazon site, but it looks like they’re no longer offering it.

 Jack and Jones Vintage Jjvorson Shawl Cardigan in Blue: £45.00 to £49.95

 A well priced, well executed option from Jack & Jones.
 They’ve used a 100% cotton yarn, with a bit of marling to keep it interesting.
 And the color looks to be a good match as well.
 Amazon UK has sizes small to XL available.